German football league system: Westphalia

 The Westphalian Football and Athletics Association league system is one of three state association league systems in the state of North Rhine-Westphalia, covering its eastern part, and starts at level five of the German league system with the Oberliga Westfalen on top.
 The current (2016–17 season) champions are TuS Erndtebrück.
 The champions and the runner-up are directly promoted to Regionalliga West.

 Below the state association league system 29 district associations work as feeders to the Bezirksliga.
 In the 2016–17 season, the full system comprises 214 divisions having 3,231 teams.
-Additionally, 14 teams play above the state association league system: Borussia Dortmund and FC Schalke 04 (Bundesliga), Arminia Bielefeld and VfL Bochum (2.
+Additionally, 14 teams play above the state association league system: Borussia Dortmund and Vfl Bochum (Bundesliga), Arminia Bielefeld and FC Schalke 04 (2.
 Bundesliga), Sportfreunde Lotte, Preußen Münster and SC Paderborn 07 (all 3.
 Liga), Borussia Dortmund II, TuS Erndtebrück, SC Verl, SC Wiedenbrück 2000, SV Rödinghausen, Westfalia Rhynern and SG Wattenscheid 09 (all Regionalliga West).